 - Product safety is important, especially when you are working in an extreme environment your boards may come across vibrations and shocks as you pass them through the assembly line.
 PCB Panelization saves your boards from those shocks and ensures the safety of the boards.

 That’s all for today.
+With today's lecture, we have completed the second section of the PCB learning series.
+In the next section, we will have a look at the Types of PCB boards one by one.
 Hope you find this article helpful.
 If you have any questions, you can approach me in the section below.
 I’d love to help you the best way I can.
 Thank you for reading this article.